 Our Hamlet School Tour is designed to be performed in school common spaces like gyms, cafeterias, and auditoriums.
 Cast and crew need 45 minutes before and 30 minutes after the performance in the space, and a secured room where cast and crew may leave belongings and valuables.

-Performances are available in either the morning or afternoon (9:15am or 1:15pm), and must start promptly.
-The tour runs Monday through Friday, April 17 – May 5, 2017.
+Performances are available in either the morning or afternoon.
+The tour runs Monday through Friday, April 1 – May 3, 2019.

 Gertrude / Ensemble

 Tierney is a NYC-based actor and theatre maker.
 She is thrilled to be making her Philadelphia Shakespeare Theatre debut.
 Theatre credits include: Kara Sevda (Now What Theatre International Tour & Edinburgh Fringe); Paper Cuts, Hamlet, and 20 Plays in 40 Minutes (Royal Conservatoire of Scotland); An Experiment without a Voice (Old Hairdressers); 10 Seconds and The Poetess (Plug Festival); Every Five Minutes (Playwrights’ Studio Scotland/Tron Theatre); As You Like It [abridged] (Shakespeare’s Globe/RCS); Romeo and Juliet (The Cutout Theatre).
 She holds a MA in Acting from the Royal Conservatoire of Scotland. www.tierneynolen.com

 Our Educational Programs are made possible, in part, by support from: